-Buildings and Improvements
+Buildings and Improvements 30 years

-Land Improvements

-Equipment

-30 years

-10 - 30 years
+Land Improvements 10 - 30 years

-5 years
+Equipment 5 years

 Accrued Salaries and Benefits - Salaries and retirement benefits of certain contractually employed personnel are paid over a twelve-month period from September to August but are earned during a school year of approximately nine to ten months.
 The salaries and benefits earned, but unpaid, are reported as a liability of the General Fund.